 The Complete Destination Wedding Guide (2026)

-Planning a destination wedding is one of the most exciting — and occasionally overwhelming — decisions a couple can make.
+Planning a destination wedding is one of the most exciting (and occasionally overwhelming) decisions a couple can make.
 Done right, it creates an experience that you and your guests will talk about for the rest of your lives.
-Done without proper preparation, it can become a logistical nightmare.
+Done without proper preparation, it becomes a logistical nightmare.

 What makes a destination wedding different?